m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 The simplest kind of application is the **single reader/single writer**.
 For these kinds of applications, the main role of the DSM layer is to provide the application with the ability to access additional, remote memory.
 In this case, there are not any consistency- or sharing-related challenges that need to be supported at the DSM layer.

 The more complex case is when the application needs to support **multiple readers/single writer** or **multiple readers/multiple writers**.
-In these cases, it’s not just about how to read or write the correct physical location of memory.
+In these cases, it's not just about how to read or write the correct physical location of memory.

-With multiple writers and readers, it’s important that the reads return the most recent value at a memory location.
-It’s also important that all of the writes that are performed are correctly ordered.
+With multiple writers and readers, it's important that the reads return the most recent value at a memory location.
+It's also important that all of the writes that are performed are correctly ordered.
 This is necessary so as to present a consistent view of the distributed state to all of the nodes in the system.

 ## DSM Design: Migration vs Replication
 For a DSM solution to be useful, it most provide good performance to applications.
 Since the core service provided by DSM solutions is access, the core performance metric to analyze is **access latency**.

-Clearly, accessing local memory is faster than remote memory, so it’s important to consider how to maximize the proportion of local memory accesses.
+Clearly, accessing local memory is faster than remote memory, so it's important to consider how to maximize the proportion of local memory accesses.

 One way to maximize the proportion of local memory accesses is through  **migration**.
 Whenever a process on another node needs to access remote state, we copy the state over to that node.